hujhax/austin-improv-wiki/Paul Normandin.md

 He has also produced one off shows for [[The Free Fringe]] at [[The Hideout Theatre]] to include a version of the Improviser's Nightmare format, The Great Debate, and Bob Finds 50.

 Paul is a regular performer at [[Austin No Shame Theater]].
 Often telling stories or performing in his own sketches.
-Paul tells stories around town and on the RISK!
+Paul tells stories around town.
+He also told a story on the RISK!
 Podcast in 2013 as part of [[Out of Bounds]].
 Paul won The Moth StorySlam in Houston in November 2015.

 Paul was a teaching assistant at [[The Hideout Theatre]] in 2013.